-This recipe is much more simple than regular enchiladas, and better for you as well.
+This recipe is much more simple than regular enchiladas.
 It’s just the right amount of cheesy without going overboard.
 (As a girl from the Midwest you can take my word on the cheesy rating.)
 But my favorite feature is getting the flavor of enchiladas without having to cook all of the ingredients, then assembling them, then baking.
-Instead the ingredients are all made in the same skillet.
+Instead, the ingredients are made right in the same skillet.

 To finish the skillet, broil a little cheese on top, but only if you have an oven-safe pan.
-If you don’t, you can either transfer the mixture to an oven-safe baking dish to broil, or really just mix in the remaining cheese.
+If you don’t, you can just mix in the remaining cheese.

 Serve this up piping hot.
 Top with a little guacamole (all day every day), sour cream, or hot sauce.
 I mixed a little lime juice with sour cream to drizzle on top.
 You could also sneak a little diced jalapeno in there.
 Oh you know you want to.

-- 3 cups (2 medium) sweet potatoes, peeled and diced small
+- 2 cups sweet potatoes, peeled and diced small (about 1 large potato)

 - 1 tsp cumin

-- 3 medium flour tortillas, halved and sliced into thick strips
+- 3 medium flour tortillas, halved and sliced into thin strips

 - Stir in the black beans, tortilla strips, and enchilada sauce.
 Turn down the heat to medium-low and stir in half of the cheese.
 Simmer for 4-5 minutes or until the sweet potatoes are tender.

 - Turn on the broiler to high.
 Sprinkle the remaining cheese over the top of the skillet mixture and transfer the pan to the oven.
 Cook for 3-5 minutes, until the cheese melts on top.
-Remove from the oven and serve immediately, garnished with cilantro.
+Remove from the oven and serve immediately, with desired toppings.